An-Cockrell/IIRABM_V1/README.md

 All modifiable parameters are defined in the “Parameters.h” file

-Copyright (C) 2017  Gary and and Chase Cockrell
+Copyright (C) 2017  Gary An and Chase Cockrell

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License